-We work to ensure federal housing and civil rights laws are followed so that individual families have the right to choose where they live free of discrimination, and that all neighborhoods have equal access to opportunity.
-The communities that are hardest hit, both by natural disasters and by social and economic injustice, are too often low-income communities of color that have not received equal investment in basic public infrastructure and services, and that often have had undesirable uses, like environmental hazards concentrated there.
+We know that communities that are hardest hit, both by natural disasters and by social and economic injustice, are too often low-income communities of color that have not received equal investment in basic public infrastructure and services and that often have had undesirable uses, like environmental hazards, concentrated there.
+Texas Appleseed believes that local, state, and federal government must remedy these legacies of discrimination and pave the way for a better, safer future for families living in these communities, and we advocate to make those changes a reality.

 - With the Texas Organizing Project (TOP) and TxLIHIS, obtained an agreement with the Mayor of Houston that moved $30 million in disaster recovery funds to repairing single family homes.